 Method

-By far, the easiest way to audit your analyses and variables is by reviewing their dependency graphs.
-You can right-click on an output on the page or a variable and select Dependency graph to see the upstream and downstream dependencies in a more visual map.
-See Viewing Dependency Graphs to Understand Calculations for more info.
+By far, the easiest way to audit your analyses and variables is to review their Inputs & Outputs.
+You can select the output, page, or variable and select Inputs & Outputs from the floating toolbar to see the upstream and downstream dependencies in a more visual map.
+See Viewing Inputs & Outputs to Understand Calculations for more info.

 Segments created using trees

 The segments variable set created by the tree will be labeled the same as the Tree output on the page.
 You can search the document for the label to find the Tree that created the Segments variable.
-The settings used to create a Latent Class Analysis or Other Trees can be accessed by clicking on the Tree output and selecting Modify in the object inspector.
+The settings used to create a Latent Class Analysis or Other Trees can be accessed by clicking on the Tree output and selecting Modify in the Properties .

 Constructed variables

-Many of the advanced analysis methods that are R-based have a section in their object inspector for Save Variable(s) (e.g., predicted scores from Regression, segments from Cluster Analysis and Latent Class Analysis, factor scores from Principal Components Analysis and Multiple Correspondence Analysis).
-You can review the R Code in the object inspector of the variable to see which model is referenced in the code.
+Many of the advanced analysis methods that are R-based have a section in their Properties for Save Variable(s) (e.g., predicted scores from Regression, segments from Cluster Analysis and Latent Class Analysis, factor scores from Principal Components Analysis and Multiple Correspondence Analysis).
+You can review the R Code in the variable's Properties

 Experiment variable sets